 These policies do not supersede any HR policy.
 In addition, these policies do not create a contractual relationship with any student and the policies may be amended at any time by the Faculty and the School of Graduate Studies.

 The School of Graduate Studies policies regarding continuous registration and leave of absence still apply.

 Maintenance of leave records is the responsibility of the academic department.

 Students must maintain continuous registration in the fall and spring semesters throughout their degree programs unless granted an official leave of absence.
-Students who fail to register for any academic term will be automatically withdrawn from their programs.
+Students who fail to register for any academic term will be withdrawn from their programs.
 Students who are withdrawn from their programs must petition for reinstatement in order to continue graduate study.
 The petition must be approved by both the student’s department and the School of Graduate Studies before the student may register for further course work as a student in full standing.
-In each case of readmission with full standing, the official letter will state the terms of readmission, including future time limits for the degree program, and the past course work that will be credited toward the degree.
-If more than 24 months have elapsed since the last registration, students may have to resubmit file materials if requested by the School of Graduate Studies.
+If more than 24 months have elapsed since the last registration, students may have to resubmit Admissions materials if requested by the program or the School of Graduate Studies.